2025 Polish presidential election: Second round

 Shortly after the completion of the first round, both candidates announced launching rallies of support to be held in Warsaw on the same day, 25 May.
 Differing turnout estimates were presented, ranging between 130,000 and 160,000, including Romanian president-elect Nicușor Dan, for Trzaskowski's march and between 50,000 and 70,000 for Nawrocki's rally.

 Throughout the second round, Nawrocki encountered a set of new controversies involving his personal life, beginning with the revelation that he had previously participated in a 70 vs 70 football hooligans' fight (ustawka) between fans of Lechia Gdańsk and Lech Poznań.
 Facing criticism, he accused Prime Minister Tusk of likewise participating in football hooliganism in his youth, and called the fights "noble battles".
 It also came to light that Nawrocki had Chelsea F.C. and Lechia Gdańsk tattoos on his torso.
-Further controversies about Nawrocki's personal background emerged due to allegations of him having worked as a bodyguard for prostitutes in a five-star Grand Hotel in Sopot in his youth and using snus while on air during a presidential debate, causing allegations of him possibly being heavily addicted to nicotine.
+Further controversies about Nawrocki's personal background emerged due to allegations of him having worked as a bodyguard for prostitutes in a five-star Grand Hotel in Sopot in his youth and using nicotine pouches (erroneously referred to as snus) while on air during a presidential debate, causing allegations of him possibly being heavily addicted to nicotine.

-Meanwhile, Trzaskowski's campaign was hampered by party colleagues — KO poseł Kinga Gajewska was criticized for taking photos handing nursing home residents sacks of potatoes, former President Bronisław Komorowski claiming he most proudly hunts ducks (Kaczory, implying PiS leaders Lech and Jarosław Kaczyński), and Prime Minister Donald Tusk citing convicted Freak Fighter Jacek Murański as his main source for Nawrocki's Grand Hotel allegations, sounding like he was favoring Murański's comments more than the research conducted by his own government ministries in the early 2010's.
+Meanwhile, Trzaskowski's campaign was hampered by party colleagues — KO poseł Kinga Gajewska was criticized for taking photos handing nursing home residents sacks of potatoes, former President Bronisław Komorowski claiming he most proudly hunts ducks (Kaczory, implying PiS leaders Lech and Jarosław Kaczyński), KO poseł Przemysław Witek sarcastically responding with "What's the harm in promising?" to the question about whether Trzaskowski and KO would agree to Mentzen's postulate of not imposing any new taxes, and Prime Minister Donald Tusk citing convicted Freak Fighter Jacek Murański as his main source for Nawrocki's Grand Hotel allegations, sounding like he was favoring Murański's comments more than the research conducted by his own government ministries in the early 2010's.